Our Grower-owned cooperative structure means we can be truly single minded about what we’re here to achieve…The success of Grower Shareholders.

-The Ordinary Share has no nominal value, so the value will be what a willing seller and willing buyer would exchange at.
-As with any market, the value of the share can be less than $1 or greater than $1.
-At 31 December 2020 the Net Tangible Assets (NTA) per fully paid share was $1.48.
-Shares can be traded on ShareMart, an unlisted trading platform.
-Details of how to buy and sell shares can be found here or by dialling 0800 50 50 06.
+An Ordinary Share has no nominal value, so the value will be what a willing seller and willing buyer would exchange at.
+As with any market, the value of the share can vary depending on market conditions and company performance.
+At 31 December 2022 the Net Tangible Assets (NTA) per fully paid share was $1.82.

 Shareholders may earn a dividend on the shares that are held and fully paid.

-A copy of the Constitution, which was updated 11 May 2021, can be found here.
+A copy of the Constitution, which was updated 17 May 2023, can be found here.

 Shareholders can choose to reinvest dividends received on some or all of their existing Shares into additional shares.
 The company's Dividend Reinvestment Plan can be found here.
-Shareholders wishing to participate in the plan need to complete an application form which can be found here.
+Shareholders wishing to participate in the plan need to complete an Application form which can be found here.

 Shareholders who cease to provide EastPack with fruit to pack will become Dry shareholders.
-Dry Shareholders are required to sell their shares in EastPack within 3 years from the end of the last season that they packed fruit with EastPack.
+Dry shareholders are required to sell their shares in EastPack within 3 years from the end of the last season that they packed fruit with EastPack.
 They will need to sell their shares through ShareMart or by private agreement, and will continue to receive dividends on the shares until the shares are sold within the 3 year period.